 Foreign Language and Area Studies (FLAS) Fellowship

-Each year the Center for Southeast Asian Studies (CSEAS) selects a number of qualified graduate students to study Southeast Asian languages and area studies as Foreign Language and Area Studies (FLAS) fellows.
+Each year the Center for Southeast Asian Studies (CSEAS) selects qualified graduate students to study Southeast Asian languages and area studies as Foreign Language and Area Studies (FLAS) fellows.
 FLAS fellowships are funded by the U.S. Department of Education's Title VI Program and cover NIU tuition, student fees and insurance.
 Fellows also receive a ten-month stipend.
-NIU offers a wide range of area studies courses (see Course Offerings) and the following Southeast Asian languages: Burmese, Indonesian, Khmer (Cambodia), Tagalog (Philippines) and Thai.
+NIU offers a wide range of area studies courses (see Course Offerings) and the following Southeast Asian languages: Burmese, Indonesian, Khmer, Tagalog and Thai.

 Requirements for Application